 IContentRepository.Save.
 Below are the different

 SaveAction that can be specified for state transitions and the outcome of the transition.
-The transition will be applied to the current version unless the status is published or previously published, in which case a new version is created.
+The transition is applied to the current version unless the status is published or previously published, in which case a new version is created.

 - Default/None – Saves a version maintaining the current status unless a new version is created.
-In this case the new version is created in a checked out state.
+In this case, the version is created in a checked-out state.
 (Default has replaced None in CMS 10)

-Schedule– Schedule a version for automatic publishing at a later date.
-(New in Optimizely Content Management System (CMS10))
+- Schedule – Schedule a version for automatic publishing at a later date.
+(Since CMS 10)

-CheckOut– Checks out a version to indicate that it is being worked on.
-(New in CMS 10)
+- CheckOut – Checks out a version to indicate it is being worked on.
+(Since CMS 10)

 A version can be locked for updates or transitions by implementing interface

-IContentLockEvaluator implementation should be registered in IOC container to be consumed by CMS.
+IContentLockEvaluator implementation should be registered in the IOC container to be consumed by Optimizely Content Management System (CMS).
 See also Content approvals.